 The absolute best part is unplugging from the world and forgetting the woes whatever they may be, even if just for the weekend.
 Nature always has a powerful way of resetting you and even sometimes healing.
 Most visitors come from the California side but some of us Nevadans enjoy our trek there, too.

 Mountain Vibe hosts Northern California and Nevada bands and holds onto its favorites but keeps adding to the roster every year.
-It’s always a pleasure to see what the bands bring to the.
+It’s always a pleasure to see what the bands bring to the table.

 The music range is wide so there is usually something for everyone.
 This year bands were Swoon, Overland, Planting Seeds, Big Sticky Mess, Mojo Green, Black Visions, Radiokeys, Mourning Mountains, They Went Ghost, Coast Tribe, Rossmorr, Mathematical Disasters, J-ras, The Human Will, Youngest of Elders, Knuff, Midnight Brothers, The Good Samaritans & Mama Foxy and the Whiskey Rebels.
 Special guests included a surprise performance by Forrest Day (acoustic style) and Joel Gruneich did an awesome rendition of the star spangled banner on guitar.
 Jam sessions Thursday evening and after hours every night are always enjoyable and usually multiple ones going.